GoogleCloudPlatform/PerfKitBenchmarker/CONTRIBUTING.md

 * etc...

 Even with lots of comments we make to support more detailed documention.
 You will find the documatation we have on the [Wiki pages] (https://github.com/GoogleCloudPlatform/PerfKitBenchmarker/wiki).
 Missing documentation you want?
 Start a page and/or open an [issue] (https://github.com/GoogleCloudPlatform/PerfKitBenchmarker/issues) to get it added.

+### Updating the GitHub Pages site:
+The site requires [Jekyll](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/about-github-pages-and-jekyll) in order to run.
+Use `bundle install` and `bundle install` to update the dependencies in `Gemfile.lock`.